ogbanumek/Hello-World/README.md

 <<<<<<< HEAD
 data analytics is the solution for the world problems
 =======
-The world will be better with solar energy
+The world will be better with solar energy and less fossil fuels
 >>>>>>> solarenergy